apache/cassandra-diff/README.md

 ## Configuration
 See `spark-job/localconfig.yaml` for an example config.

+See `spark-job/localconfig-multi-keyspaces.yaml` for an example config that compares tables under multiple keyspaces.

+See `spark-job/localconfig-auto-discover.yaml` for an example config that auto discovers all user tables to compare.
+The auto discover mode excludes all system keyspaces and any keyspaces defined at `disallowed_keyspaces` in the yaml file.

 ## Custom cluster providers
 To make it easy to run in any environment the cluster providers are pluggable - there are two interfaces to implement.
 First, the `ClusterProvider` interface is used to create a connection to the clusters, and it is configured using